-Treating brain tumour related epilepsy
+Treating brain tumour epilepsy

-The variety of tumours (type, location and grade), tumour effects and treatments all interact with the variety of seizure types.
-As a result, some treatments for epilepsy are not suitable for you, or you may have to try several treatments before you find the one that is best for you.
+As a result, some treatments for epilepsy are not suitable for you.
+Or you may have to try several treatments before you find the one that is best for you.

 Anti-epileptic drugs (AEDs)